 For the full list of available versions, pre-installed packages, and a changelog of what changed in each release, see the Backend Versions page.

-The AgGrid Enterprise License is available for Streamlit Data Apps in Keboola, offering enhanced data manipulation capabilities, including:
+The AgGrid Enterprise License is available for Streamlit apps in Keboola, offering enhanced data manipulation capabilities, including:

 The enterprise license is pre-configured for all Keboola stacks, so no additional setup is required for supported applications.